-A guard ring stands in a somewhat precarious place when it comes to importance.
+A guard ring stands in a somewhat precarious place regarding importance.
 It is not as crucial as a resistor or a battery, but it is not as useless as a diode.

 Another common problem with a guard ring is that people do not know how to use it.
 In this guide, you will learn about guard rings, what they are, what they are capable of, and other parts that work in conjunction with them.

-1、What is a PCB Guard?
+1、pcb guard ring--What is a PCB Guard?